Telford Cut: Rail transportation

-In 1987, the terminus of the standard-gauge Marree line was pulled back to Telford Cut, where a balloon loop was built to simplify train operations.
+In 1987, the terminus of the Marree line was pulled back to Telford Cut, where a balloon loop was built to simplify train operations.

 The railway ceased operation after the power station closed in May 2016.

 Closure

 On 11 June 2015, Alinta Energy announced their intent to cease operating the Leigh Creek coal mine beyond March 2018, closing it along with the related Playford B and Northern power stations, and warned that closure would be sooner should business conditions worsen further.

 On 30 July 2015, Alinta Energy announced that the closure dates of all three facilities were to be brought forward by 12 months; the company intended not operate the generating plant past March 2017 and could shut it down as early as March 2016.
 The closure date for the Port Augusta power stations was later delayed until 8 May 2016.

 On 7 October 2015, it was confirmed that mining operations would cease on 17 November 2015.
 After that date, stockpiled coal was railed to Port Augusta until the power station closed in May 2016.